 Future organisation syncs will not affect the opening balances, so changes made to conversion balances in Xero will not be reflected in Calxa.
 For this reason do not adjust conversion balances or add transactions dated before the conversion balances in Xero.

 Business units in Calxa represent your Xero Tracking Categories.
 Business units in Calxa are called Projects and Departments, so each of your Tracking Categories types will be assigned these names.
-Business unit names will soon be configurable via the General Settings screen.
+Business unit names are configurable via the General Settings screen.

 Calxa references each Xero Tracking Category on a key rather than the name.
 This means you can safely rename Tracking Categories and Calxa will apply the new name after the next sync.